Covariate-assisted Sparse Tensor Completion: Introduction

-\textbf{Tensor completion with theoretical guarantees:} Our theoretical analysis is related to a list of recent theoretical work in standalone tensor completion that does not incorporate covariate information \citep{jain2014provable, Zhang2019, Xia2019, yuxin2019, xia2021}.
-In particular, \citet{jain2014provable} provided recovery guarantee for symmetric and orthogonal tensors with missing entries, but did not explore recovery for the tensor completion with coupled covariates nor did they address the case of the non-orthogonal, noisy and sparse tensor. \cite{Zhang2019} established a sharp recovery error for a special tensor completion problem, where the missing pattern was not uniformly missing but followed a cross structure. \citet{Xia2019} proved exact recovery for the noiseless tensor completion problem under a uniform random sampling schema.
-Unlike our analysis which is based on the CP model, they do not address the noisy tensor case and analyze the completion problem under the Tucker model representation which leads to different assumptions than those required in our case.
-In their recent work, \citet{xia2021} proposed a two-step algorithm (a spectral initialization method followed by the power method) for the noisy Tensor completion case and established the optimal statistical rate in low-rank tensor completion.
-Different from our model, they assumed the error tensor to be subgaussian and did consider sparsity in tensor completion. \citet{yuxin2019} also independently proposed a provable two stage algorithm (initialization followed by gradient descent) for the noisy tensor completion problem.
-These two works provide ground breaking theoretical contributions to tensor completion.
+\textbf{Tensor completion with theoretical guarantees:} Our theoretical analysis is related to a list of recent theoretical work in standalone tensor completion that does not incorporate covariate information \citep{jain2014provable, zhang2019cross, cai2021nonconvex, xia2021statistically}.
+In particular, \citet{jain2014provable} provided recovery guarantee for symmetric and orthogonal tensors with missing entries, but did not explore recovery for the tensor completion with coupled covariates nor did they address the case of the non-orthogonal, noisy and sparse tensor. \cite{zhang2019cross} established a sharp recovery error for a special tensor completion problem, where the missing pattern was not uniformly missing but followed a cross structure. \citet{xia2021statistically} proposed a two-step algorithm (a spectral initialization method followed by the power method) for the noisy Tensor completion case and established the optimal statistical rate in low-rank tensor completion.
+Different from our model, they assumed the error tensor to be subgaussian and did not consider sparsity in tensor completion. \citet{cai2021nonconvex} also independently proposed a provable two stage algorithm for the noisy tensor completion problem.
 Importantly, none of the aforementioned work accommodates the inclusion of covariate information in the tensor completion model.
 The coupled sparse tensor and matrix formulation in our \texttt{COSTCO} poses unique difficulties in the theoretical analysis.
 The unequal weights of the tensor and matrix prevent us to obtain a close-form solution for the alternative least squares problem compared to the traditional tensor completion.
 Moreover, the presence of non-orthogonality, general noise, and sparsity in our model introduce additional challenges.
-These make our theoretical analysis far from a simple extension to the standard tensor completion problem as it calls for new techniques and assumptions.
+These make our theoretical analysis far from a simple extension to the standard tensor completion problem.